Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Amplitude equation for linear Faraday instability

 On the moving free surface, the normal stress is balanced by capillary force.
 We mention here the Taylor expansion of boundary conditions on the free surface around $z'=0$ and, following eliminating the nonlinear terms, the normal stress boundary condition reads

 where $\sigma$ is the surface tension coefficient.
 The right-hand side of~\eqref{dimensional normal stress condition} represents the capillary force, incorporating curvature contributions from two principal directions.
-To characterize the constitution of the three-dimensional free surface (see the sketches in figure~\ref{fig:sketch of faraday waves}), we decompose it into two distinct components: the two-dimensional Faraday wave profile $\bar{\zeta}'$ corresponding to the projection of the meniscus base onto $x'$-$z'$ plane, and the capillary driven meniscus $\eta'$ in the narrow gap direction.
-The observed free surface deformation is a superposition of these two parts, namely

-Typically, retaining $\eta'$ in the derivation leads directly to contact angle damping.
-Because this damping will be addressed in the next section and only the Faraday wave profile is considered in the current analysis (that is, only $\bar{\zeta}'$ is preserved in~\eqref{free surface evolution}), the meniscus curvature term $\partial^2 \zeta'/\partial y'^2$ in~\eqref{dimensional normal stress condition} should be removed.
+Because only the Faraday wave profile is considered in the current section (that is, only $\bar{\zeta}'$ in~\eqref{free surface evolution} is preserved), the meniscus curvature term $\partial^2 \zeta'/\partial y'^2$ in~\eqref{dimensional normal stress condition} should be removed.
 After turning into dimensionless form using~\eqref{dimensionless faraday waves} and gap-averaging in the $y'$-direction, the boundary condition~\eqref{dimensional normal stress condition} becomes

 where $l_c=\sqrt{\sigma /\rho g}$ denotes the capillary length, and $\bar{\zeta}$ represents the gap-averaged two-dimensional Faraday wave profile that has been made dimensionless with $\bar{\zeta}=k\bar{\zeta}'$.
 In~\eqref{dimensionless normal stress condition}, the viscous stress reflected by the term $\partial^2 \bar{p}/\partial z^2$ is retained.
 Although the previous theory indicates that the effect of fluid viscosity on dissipation in the Hele-Shaw system can be neglected \citep{li2024stability}, and this viscous term, scaling as $\delta _{St}^2k^2b^2\ll 1$, has been ignored by \citet{li2019stability} and \citet{bongarzone2023revised}, we retain it to preserve the fidelity of damping representation, with a detailed discussion on this viscous dissipation later.